BEST SHOPPING DESTINATIONS OF HYDERABAD.

 5. LAAD BAZAAR (OR CHUDI BAZAAR)

 Hyderabadi lac bangles are famous not just in the city but in chic boutiques abroad too.
 Their vivid shades and sheen make them unique gifts as well.
 A pair of glass bangles cost as little as Rs 10, while lacquer ones could cost about Rs 120.
-Just off Charminar, on the way to the Chowmahalla Palace, is the street named Laad Bazaar, which Quli Qutb Shah apparently set up at the time of his daughter’s wedding.
+Just off Charminar, on the way to the Chowmahalla Palace, is the street named Laad Bazaar, which Quli Qutb Shah set up at the time of his daughter’s wedding.

 TIP: Check out a shop called ‘Fine Bangles’ for lacquer and heavily decorated bangles and ‘Meena Bangles’ for glass ones.
 The lane is dotted with shops on both sides, open from 11 am to 11.30 pm.
 Remember to bargain hard.

-While it is a sheer pleasure to see and try out the various varieties of bangles simply, it is also a treat to hear the stories that the sellers will indulge you with.
+While it is a pleasure to see and try out the various varieties of bangles, it is also a treat to hear the stories that the sellers will indulge you with.
 The bangles have interesting names too, like khopda for the entire set to go with the traditional Hyderabadi bridal outfit and the family set with backache, which are thinner bangles to be interspersed with the broader ones to form a set.

 This is also where you could lay your hands on some fantastic traditional Khara Dupattas, the renowned Hyderabadi Pearls.